technoon-org/technoon.org/lesson_1/tutorial.md

   * Green lines starting with `+` have been added by your changes
 * (press `q` to exit `git diff`)

-Now let's stage our changes for commit:
+Now let's stage our changes:

 ```
 git add entry_1.md